ksiondag/agile_game/README.txt

 -------------------------------------------------------------------------------
 Introduction
 -------------------------------------------------------------------------------
-AgileGame is currently a "paper" prototype for a roguelike spiral-development game.
+AgileGame is currently a "paper" prototype for a roguelike agile-development game.

 -------------------------------------------------------------------------------